 Flip the cushion cover over to the RIGHT SIDE.

-With a seam ripper, remove the basting threads covering the zip.
+With a seam ripper, remove the basting stitch threads covering the zip.
 Make sure you stop at both the marks and don't cut into the stitching at the ends.

-Step 6 - Stitch the Zipper Ends
+Step 6 - Sewing Zipper Pillow Ends

 Unzip the zipper at least halfway and stitch across the ends of the zip next to where the teeth finish.
 Be careful you don't hit any metal underneath.